Maxim-Mazurok/google-api-typings-generator/gapi.client.drivelabels-v2/readme.md

 await gapi.client.drivelabels.labels.updateLabelCopyMode({name: 'name'});

 /*
+Updates a Label's EabledAppSettings.
+Enabling a Label in a Workspace Application allows it to be used in that application.
+This change is not revisioned, does not require publishing, and takes effect immediately.
+*/
+await gapi.client.drivelabels.labels.updateLabelEnabledAppSettings({
+  name: 'name',
+});

+/*
 Updates a Label's permissions.
 If a permission for the indicated principal doesn't exist, a new Label Permission is created, otherwise the existing permission is updated.
 Permissions affect the Label resource as a whole, are not revisioned, and do not require publishing.
 */
 await gapi.client.drivelabels.labels.updatePermissions({parent: 'parent'});